ocapn/ocapn/implementation-guide/Implementation Guide.md

 ### Stage 6: 3rd Party Handoffs

 An important feature of OCapN is that programmers need not worry about *where* objects live: a proper implementation of OCapN can provide the illusion of local asynchronous programming being identical in experience to networked asynchronous programming.
-Third Party Handoffs allows this illusion to be maintained even when messaging an object on a remote node with a reference to an object on a completely different remote node.
+Third Party Handoffs allows this illusion to be maintained even when messaging an object on a remote peer with a reference to an object on a completely different remote peer.
 Third Party Handoffs permit the illusion of one unified distributed asynchronous computer even with many collaborating entities which may previously have been unaware of each other, while preserving the safety properties of safe object capability collaboration that OCapN provides.

-All this is achieved despite imports and exports being pairwise arrangements between nodes on the network.
-As we've seen the way objects are shared is session specific positions in session specific import and export tables which doesn't allow for sharing these objects to a node outside the session.
+All this is achieved despite imports and exports being pairwise arrangements between peers on the network.
+As we've seen the way objects are shared is session specific positions in session specific import and export tables which doesn't allow for sharing these objects to a peer outside the session.
 OCapN's handoff mechanism uses certificates to bridge intentionally introductions over the network while preserving OCapN's fundamental pairwise import/export design in the general case.

-Lets imagine that Alisha (Node A) also knows Carol (Node C).
+Lets imagine that Alisha (Peer A) also knows Carol (Peer C).
 Carol has a gallery of interesting robot photos and is looking to grow so has asked Alisha if she can help.
-Since Ben (Node B) has some amazing robots, Alisha decides to ask Ben if he's able to send some photos of his robot over to Carol.
-Alisha is able to do this without needing to worry if Ben knows Carol, she can simply share a reference to Carol's robot gallery on Node C and Third Party Handoffs will ensure that Ben can secrely get the reference to the gallery.
+Since Ben (Peer B) has some amazing robots, Alisha decides to ask Ben if he's able to send some photos of his robot over to Carol.
+Alisha is able to do this without needing to worry if Ben knows Carol, she can simply share a reference to Carol's robot gallery on Peer C and Third Party Handoffs will ensure that Ben can secrely get the reference to the gallery.

 Third Party Handoffs has certain terms that are important to understand when thinking about handoffs, using the the above example, we'll look at who is who from the prospective of Alisha giving Ben a reference to Carol's gallery:

-- **Gifter**: This would be Alisha' Node, Node A it's the one initiating the handoff
+- **Gifter**: This would be Alisha' Peer, Peer A it's the one initiating the handoff
-- **Receiver**: This would be Ben's Node, Node B as it's the one getting the reference
+- **Receiver**: This would be Ben's Peer, Peer B as it's the one getting the reference
-- **Exporter**: This would be Carol's Node, Node C as it's the node the reference that's being shared lives on
+- **Exporter**: This would be Carol's Peer, Peer C as it's the peer the reference that's being shared lives on

 ![](./handoffs-3party1.webm)

-In a high level Alisha will deposit a "gift" which is just a reference to the gallery object on Node C's gift table the session Node A and Node C have together.
-Alisha will then create a sort of certificate called a `desc:handoff-give` which includes important information from both node A and node C's session and node A and node B's session, as well as the ID of the gift she left at C. Node B can create a connection to node C if it doesn't already have one and create a certificate called `desc:handoff-receive` which includes the `desc:handoff-give` certificate A give B, this certificate it delivers to C and will get in return the gift if all went successfully.
+In a high level Alisha will deposit a "gift" which is just a reference to the gallery object on Peer C's gift table the session Peer A and Peer C have together.
+Alisha will then create a sort of certificate called a `desc:handoff-give` which includes important information from both peer A and peer C's session and peer A and peer B's session, as well as the ID of the gift she left at C. Peer B can create a connection to peer C if it doesn't already have one and create a certificate called `desc:handoff-receive` which includes the `desc:handoff-give` certificate A give B, this certificate it delivers to C and will get in return the gift if all went successfully.

 That's a lot to take in so we can look at each step one by one and see what's actually happening.
-The first thing to do before that is to look at the message Alice sends to Ben, the `desc:handoff-give` is used in place of gallery object on Node C the message conceptually would look like this:
+The first thing to do before that is to look at the message Alice sends to Ben, the `desc:handoff-give` is used in place of gallery object on Peer C the message conceptually would look like this:

 ```
 <op:deliver-only <reference to Ben (desc:import-object)>  [<desc:handoff-give representing the reference to the gallery>]>